Beilis affair: Vera Cheberyak at the trial

 In reality, the trial centered not on Beilis (who was barely mentioned for entire days) but on Vera Cheberyak.
 She displayed remarkable composure and resourcefulness in court.
 A New York Times correspondent wrote: "Cheberyak continues to be the center of attention at the trial; she sits with the expression of a sphinx, and when confronted with witnesses testifying against her, she always finds an answer".
 Nevertheless, numerous testimonies portrayed Cheberyak as an obvious criminal, and she contributed to this impression: besides the revealed attempts to coerce the boy Zarutsky into false testimony, she openly threatened witness Chernyakova in the courtroom, who made a corresponding statement, adding, "She is capable of anything".
-Ultimately, even civil prosecutor Shmakov admitted it was plausible that Cheberyak could be an accomplice to the murder, but only as Beilis's accomplice.
-Shmakov's private diary reveals he had no doubt that Yushchinsky's murder was Cheberyak's doing.
+Ultimately, even civil prosecutor Shmakov admitted it was plausible that Cheberyak could be an accomplice to the murder, but only as Beilis' accomplice.
+Shmakov's private diary reveals he had no doubt that Yushchinskyi's murder was Cheberyak's doing.